f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 [Pick the one compatible with your host OS](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0)

-*It's the download link for the 5.0.x which is the one I have installed at the time of writing... but I bet everything works also with a future VBox release*
+> It's the download link for the 5.0.x which is the one I have installed at the time of writing... but I bet everything works also with a future VBox release*

+And Vagrant also requires vagrant of course [download](https://www.vagrantup.com/downloads.html) and install latest release now!

 Now clone this repo: